changliao1025/swaty/README.md

 * A Laboratory Directed Research and Development (LDRD) Program.

-This contribution originates from a effort of hydrology-based design of geomorphic evapotranspiration covers for reclamation of mine land at Pacific Northwest National Laboratory (PNNL).
+This contribution originates from an effort of hydrology-based design of geomorphic evapotranspiration covers for reclamation of mine land at Pacific Northwest National Laboratory (PNNL).

 # Contact